CrosswaveOmega/GPT-Function-Calling-Utility/README.md

 ```
 ## Key Features

-- **Simplified Function Modeling**: The package provides a straightforward way to define and format Python functions to be used with OpenAI's Function Calling API.
-By subclassing the `GPTFunctionLibrary` class, you can quickly create a set of callable methods to be sent alongwith calls to OpenAi's Chat Completion.
+- **Simplified Function Modeling**: This package utilizes it's `GPTFunctionLibrary` class to define sets of callable methods to be sent to OpenAI's Chat Completion endpoint, and can then invoke methods based on the returned function_call attribute.

-- **Decorate Invokable Functions**: OpenAI's Function Calling api needs a json schema of a functions name, description, and parameters.
-This utility uses two decorators, (`@AILibFunction`) and (`@LibParam`) and type annotation to create this schema for functions you want to use with the API.
+- **Decorate Invokable Functions**: OpenAI's Function Calling Feature needs a JSON object of every single function's name, description, and parameters.
+This utility uses two decorators, (`@AILibFunction`) and (`@LibParam`), as well as type annotation to create this schema for functions you want to use with the API.
-  + set a display name, description, with (`@AILibFunction`).
+  + set a display name and description with (`@AILibFunction`).
 You can also specify required parameters with this decorator, but it's not required.
-  + apply small descriptions to arguments with (`@LibParam`).
+  + apply small descriptions to arguments with (`@LibParam`), to inform the API on what it does.
-These decorators enable clear documentation and help streamline the function formatting process.

 - **Parameter Descriptions and Typing:** To ensure clarity and facilitate proper function formatting, GPT Function Calling Utility requires that all parameters intended to be passed into the AI have an applied type;  strings, integers, floats, and bools.  parameters with a default value are automatically However, the utility is capable of converting some more complex data types to and from a json schema, such as datetimes and Literals, with support for custom converters coming at a later date.

 - **Integration with Discord.py**: This utility was intended to be used with life as a discord.py utility, and can be easily integrated with discord.py bots.
    +Simply import gptfunctionutil into your Discord bot project, and decorate your commands with `@LibParam` and `@AILibFunction`.
 After passing the Commands into a GPTFunctionLibrary subclass with  `add_in_commands(your_bot_object_here)`, your bot commands will become invokable in the same way as a decorated GPTFunctionLibrary method.

-- **Schema Generation for API Calls**: Before making a call to the OpenAI chat/completion endpoint, the utility offers a convenient method, `mylib.get_schema()`, to extract the formatted functions as a list of dictionaries.
-This schema is then passed as the `functions` field in the API call.
-If the AI determines that it should invoke a function call, the returned `function_call` dictionary is used with `mylib.call_by_dict(function_call)` to invoke the corresponding function with the provided arguments.
+- **Schema Generation for API Calls**: Before making a call to the OpenAI chat/completion endpoint, the utility has a `get_schema()` method to extract the formatted functions as a list of dictionaries.
+This schema is then passed as the `functions` field in the ChatCompletion call.
+If the AI determines that it should invoke a function call, the returned `function_call` dictionary is used with `call_by_dict(function_call)` to invoke the corresponding function with the provided arguments.
+   +The method also checks if there is a function by that name

 ## Usage Example